redhat-cop/rhis-builder/README.md

   - All Privileges -> Virtual Machine -> Edit Inventory (All)
   - All Privileges -> Virtual Machine -> Provisioning (All)

 As a general note, we are using ansible vault for storing our credentials.
 All vaulted variables are stored in rhisbuilder_vault.yml and stored in the home directory of the launching user.
+The root of the project contains a SAMPLE file with the necessary vault variables.

 When we have a variable secret that we are vaulting we reference a vaulted variable using variablename_vault, like this:
 - offline_token: "{{ offline_token_vault }}"